JoeBlackSecurity/Session_Keeper/README.md

 You can reset the request history window with the "Clear Log" button at the top.

+Session Keeper has its own tabs so you can maintain multiple sessions at the same time.

 Enjoy the ability to maintain your session for as long as you need (as long as a forever session is supported server-side).

 ## Features

 - Automatically resend a low-impact request to keep sessions alive
+- Run multiple session keepers simultaneously using a tab-based system
+  - Each tab maintains its own request and interval independently
+  - Tab names are editable for easy identification
+  - Tabs show status indicators: **[RUN]** when active, **[STOP]** when paused
+- Have multiple session keepers running at the same time using the tabs
 - Supports custom intervals and max request limits
 - Shows current request, response, and request history
 - Clear log button to reset history view